elektrotehnika/digel-asic-labs-fa24/README.md

   <figcaption>Image borrowed from: https://www2.eecs.berkeley.edu/Courses/EECS151
 </figure>

 This flow chart shows many of the individual stages digital designers follow in industry.
 However, it does not show the cyclical nature between individual stages.
 For example, a bug discovered in *Post-P&R Sim* can provoke *RTL Design* modifications.
 In general, problems discovered in the **backend** (flow steps after *Synthesis*) sometimes require changes in the **frontend** (flow steps up to *Synthesis*).
 Therefore, it is imperative that you are well-versed in the mechanics of simulating your designs before even designing anything!

-Anyhow, for now the principal stages to pay attention to are: *RTL Design*, *Synthesis*, *Place and Route*.
+For now, the principal stages to pay attention to are: *RTL Design*, *Synthesis*, *Place and Route*.
+The lab exercises will cover the details of each flow step.

 ### CAD Tools